Video examples

 Don’t put interactive elements inside the label

 Even though this is valid HTML, it creates unpredictable results with screenreaders.
-A (currently) reliable method is to keep interactive elements outside the label and reference it with aria-describedby="hint-id"
+A (currently) reliable method is to keep interactive elements outside the label and reference it with aria-describedby="description-id"

 Fully disabled checkbox